-- Accelerated students/skipped grade(s) - In 2013, students had to follow the typical grade/course sequence and test in consecutive grades/courses in order to receive a progress measure, with the exception of students who went from grade 7 mathematics to Algebra I. Beginning in 2014, progress measures were provided for all students who received accelerated instruction and skipped grades or courses.
-For example, a progress measure was reported if a student tested in grade 5 reading in 2013 and in grade 7 reading in 2014. - Changes related to different language-version tests - The requirement that students test in the same language in subsequent years has changed for mathematics.
-Beginning in 2014, progress measures were reported for students who test in a different language in subsequent years for mathematics.
+Accelerated students/skipped grade(s)

+In 2013, students had to follow the typical grade/course sequence and test in consecutive grades/courses in order to receive a progress measure, with the exception of students who went from grade 7 mathematics to Algebra I. Beginning in 2014, progress measures were also provided for students who received accelerated instruction and skipped grades or courses.
+For example, a progress measure was reported if a student tested in grade 5 reading in the 2012-2013 school year and in grade 7 reading in the 2013-2014 school year.

+Changes related to different language-version tests

+Beginning in 2014, progress measures were reported for students who test in a different language in subsequent school years for mathematics.
 Because Spanish and English mathematics tests consist of the same items (i.e., the Spanish items are transadapted versions of the English items) and because the Spanish and English mathematics scores are reported on the same scale, progress measures are generated despite the change from one language-version test to the other.
 Specifically, progress measures are reported for students who test in Spanish and then in English, as well as those who test in English and then in Spanish.

 The same change was not made for reading because the Spanish and English tests contain different items, and scores are reported on separate scales.
-Therefore, progress measures for reading are provided only for students who test in the same language in the prior year and the current year.
+Therefore, progress measures for reading are provided only for students who test in the same language in the prior school year and the current school year.